falconshark/atmessager/README.md

 bots.json
 -----------
 bots.json contain all of the registed telegram bot name, token and users of each bot.
+ATMessager will use these bot name to find the token, and use username and password (In senders.json) to do authentication.

 Example: